kjhosein/kjh-blog/content/about.md

 Along the way, I've written a book with my good buddy, [Doug](https://www.linkedin.com/in/dougfelteau/), all [about passwords and aimed at the average user](http://www.amazon.com/dp/B00R0AVVPG/?tag=kjh-blog-20).

 I also founded and ran a gadget blog for many years, also with Doug.
-We regularly attended [CES](https://www.ces.tech/) and related electronics shows and learned about the sometimes capricious and many times wacky world of consumer tech.
+We regularly attended [CES](https://www.ces.tech/) and related electronics shows and learned about the sometimes capricious and often wacky world of consumer tech.

 PS> if you like what you read here and would like to hire me or just want to chat, [shoot me an email](mailto:kjh%2Bblog@exocloudventures.com?subject=Contact%20via%20Blog).